116 123 free from any phone

 How we can help

 Set up in 1972, Bridgend Samaritans have been supporting our local community for over 45 years.
-There are 88 volunteers who provide a telephone, email, SMS and face to face listening service every day of the week, including weekends and overnights.
-In 2018 we spent over 4,500 hours on the phone answering over 24,000 calls, replied to 1,000 email messages and 3,000 texts.
+There are 88 volunteers who provide a telephone, email and face to face listening service every day of the week, including weekends and overnights.
+In 2019 we spent over 4,500 hours on the phone answering over 24,000 calls and replied to 1,000 email messages.

 - Perhaps you could provide admin support?

 - Could you give talk to schools and groups about their emotional wellbeing?